mauvilsa/nw-page-editor/README.md

 # Desktop variant installation

-Linux/Mac/Cygwin:
+Linux/Mac:

 1. Download the NW.js package appropriate for your platform from http://nwjs.io/downloads.
 Extract it to a location where you store applications and add to your PATH the directory containing the nw/nwjs
-   binary: root of package in Linux/Cygwin or nwjs.app/Contents/MacOS in OSX.
+   binary: root of package in Linux or nwjs.app/Contents/MacOS in OSX.

 2. Move the nw-page-editor directory to a location where you store applications and add the package's bin directory to your PATH.